-Insurers should note the following rules with respect to completing the template files before providing them to FSCO:
+Insurers should note the following rules with respect to completing the template file before providing them to FSCO:

-- 1. Templates must remain protected and cannot be changed in any way. - 2.
-Templates must be attached to the ARCTICS PPA rate filing as individual files, not zipped or in a folder. - 3.
-There can be only one version of each file the final version.
+- 1. Template must remain protected and cannot be changed in any way. - 2.
+Template must be attached to the ARCTICS Other Than PPA rate filing as an individual file, not zipped or in a folder. - 3.
+There can be only one version of the file the final version.
 Original/revised versions must be deleted from ARCTICS. - 4.
-Both files (standard and optional) must be in Excel format, not as a pdf. - 5.
-The files must be called Appendix C_PPA Risk Profiles and Appendix C_PPA Optional AB Risk Profiles. - 6.
-The insurer name should be chosen from the drop down box, and the effective dates for new business and renewals should be entered on the first page. - 7.
-Fill in premiums in ALL spaces provided on the following pages.
+Files must be in Excel format, not as a pdf. - 5.
+The file must be called Appendix C_Other Than PPA Risk Profiles. - 6.
+The company name should be chosen from the drop down box, and the effective dates for new business and renewals should be entered on the first page. - 7.
+Fill in premiums in ALL spaces provided.
 Note that individual coverage premiums rounded to a whole number should be entered (e.g., you must separate UA premium from standard AB premium and provide both figures in the applicable columns).
 If no premium is charged, type in "0".
 Provide the Current and Proposed Risk Profile Criteria, as well as comments, to the limit of 255 characters, in the tables on the bottom of each profile page. - 8.
-If your company is only writing groups as per the definition in Regulation 664, please complete both templates using non-group rates. - 9.
-Templates must be submitted with each PPA filing, even if no premium changes are proposed.
+If your company is only writing groups as per the definition in Regulation 664, please complete both templates using non-group rate. - 9.
+Template must be submitted with each Other Than PPA filing, including dependent categories if applicable, even if no premium changes are proposed. - 10.
+The filing must be returned and re-submitted in ARCTICS when changes to template file (e.g., effective date revision and/or correction of premium) are required.